arwells-research/gor-caf/README.md

 To demonstrate that the observed mid-shell structure is not an artifact of CAF’s particular baseline choice, this repository includes a **holdout baseline family** that fits only the edge points \(\{p^1,p^2,p^5,p^6\}\), leaving \(\{p^3,p^4\}\) as genuine out-of-sample structure.

-For each period, we report:
+For each period, we report the holdout ratio:

 \[
 \mathcal{R} \equiv \left|\frac{r_{p^3}}{r_{p^4}}\right|.